Sfgiovanni/MRI---Einstein---Unicamp/README.md

 python src/23_shap_feature_selection.py --dataset $DATASET --feature_set fusion
 python src/23_shap_feature_selection.py --dataset $DATASET --feature_set brainiac

+# --- Extra test: hippocampus (3A/3B)
-# --- Teste extra: hipocampo (3A/3B) - precisa do env `synthseg` (ver Setup) ---
+#     requires the `synthseg` environment (see Setup) ---
-# ANTES de rodar: verifique a orientação do seu NIfTI bruto (ver nota em src/24) -
-# a correção aplicada é especifica do OASIS-1, outros datasets normalmente não precisam.
+# BEFORE running: check the orientation of your raw NIfTI (see note in src/24).
+# The correction applied there is specific to OASIS-1; other datasets usually
+# do not require it.
-python src/24_prepare_hippocampus_input.py --dataset $DATASET conda activate synthseg  # ou: conda run -n synthseg
+python src/24_prepare_hippocampus_input.py --dataset $DATASET conda activate synthseg  # or: conda run -n synthseg

-# --crop 224 224 224 e um chute seguro pro tamanho de cabeca adulta numa GPU de ~11GB
+# --crop 224 224 224 is a safe starting point for an adult head on a ~11GB GPU
-# (usamos 160x224x224 pro OASIS-1/2, ~256x256x160 nativo); se der OOM, reduza - mas
+# (we used 160x224x224 for OASIS-1/2, with ~256x256x160 native images).
-# nunca menor que a extensao real do cerebro na sua imagem (cheque com nibabel: bounding
+# If OOM occurs, reduce it - but never below the actual brain extent in your image.
-# box dos voxels > threshold de fundo, e some uma margem).
+# Check with nibabel: bounding box of voxels > background threshold, plus a margin.
 python third_party/SynthSeg/scripts/commands/SynthSeg_predict.py \
   --i data/${DATASET}_hippo_input --o results_hippocampus_$DATASET/segmentations \
   --vol results_hippocampus_$DATASET/synthseg_volumes.csv --v1 --threads 4 --crop 224 224 224

 conda activate brainiac-ad
 python src/25_extract_hippocampus_features.py --dataset $DATASET python src/26_train_classifiers_hippocampus.py --dataset $DATASET